More Bounce to the Ounce

-"More Bounce to the Ounce" is the debut single by American funk band Zapp.
-It is the opening track on their eponymous debut album and serves as the album's first single.
-The song was produced by Bootsy Collins, arranged, composed and produced by Roger Troutman; and it peaked at No. 86 on the Billboard Hot 100 in 1980.
+"More Bounce to the Ounce" is the debut single by the American funk band Zapp.
+It is the opening track on their 1980 eponymous debut album and was released as its lead single.
+The song was written and arranged by Roger Troutman and co-produced by Troutman and Bootsy Collins.
+The single release peaked at No. 86 on the Billboard Hot 100 and No. 2 on the Billboard R&B chart in 1980.

-The song title was taken from a 1950s Pepsi ad campaign of the same name.
+The song's title was taken from a 1950s Pepsi ad campaign.

 Legacy

-The song was the inspiration behind the Tom Tom Club's 1981 hit "Genius of Love", itself one of the most sampled tracks of the new wave era.
-"We loved ['More Bounce'] in part because it was played at a slower, funkier tempo by far than so many other dance tracks of the period," said Tom Tom Club's Chris Frantz.
-"It was very relaxed and sexy while still maintaining a raw, hard edge."
+"More Bounce to the Ounce" inspired Tom Tom Club's 1981 hit "Genius of Love", itself one of the most sampled tracks of the new wave era.
+According to Tom Tom Club drummer Chris Frantz: "We loved ['More Bounce to the Ounce'] in part because it was played at a slower, funkier tempo by far than so many other dance tracks of the period.
+It was very relaxed and sexy while still maintaining a raw, hard edge."

-The song has been sampled many times by numerous hip hop artists; notable examples include "You Gots to Chill" by EPMD (1988 & 1997), "Friday" by Ice Cube (1995), "Going Back to Cali" by The Notorious B.I.G.
+It has been sampled on songs including "You Gots to Chill" by EPMD (1988), "Friday" by Ice Cube (1995), "Long Ago" by Mariah Carey (1995), "Going Back to Cali" by The Notorious B.I.G.
 (1997), and "Ain't No Future in Yo' Frontin'" by MC Breed and DFC (1991).